blackfengx/reel-review/journals/alexa_randolph.md

 # **March 3rd, 2023:**

 Today I added a few conditional statements on the front end to enhance the user experience.
 This weekend I plan on studying more about unit testing, redux, and deployment.

+# **March 6th, 2023:**

+Today each member of the team completed their unit tests.
+Then we focused on resolving any "red" errors in the developer console.
+Tomorrow we're planning on working on the deployment process.